abdumaa/HiQualProp/README.md

 ## Data

 **We only share tweet-ids and labels and not processed datasets in this repository due to Twitter privacy policy.
-However, upon individual requests (`a.maarouf@lmu.de`), we can make the data available.**
+However, upon individual requests (`blinded`), we can make the data available.**

 We keep our annotated HiQualProp dataset in `Data/HiQualProp`.